Accessibility Statement for Financial analysis and decision making (B294)

 Mathematical and scientific symbols and expressions are used throughout the module and you will be required to use such notation within the assessment(s).

 Diagrams and other visual content

-The study materials contain a considerable number of diagrams and graphs.
-Interpreting these is an important part of the study of this module and is assessed.
-Figure descriptions are provided for most figures.
+The study materials contain a considerable number diagrams, graphs, figures, videos, animations and interactives.
+Reading, interpreting, watching and manipulating these elements is an important part of the study of this module as these skills are often assessed.

 You may be required to search for, and make use of, third party material online.
 Alternatives for required/assessed research material can be provided to enable you to meet the Learning Outcomes of the module.